theopinard/python-deadlines/_posts/2023-03-06-good-conference-talk-proposals.md

+---
+title: How to write a great Python Conference Talk Proposal
+author: Jesper Dramsch
+layout: post
+---

 Writing a good conference proposal can be challenging.
 Still, some key elements can help make your proposal stand out.
 Here are five essential components of a successful conference proposal.